 I’m Nancy Roman.

-I’m sixty-one, and I’m looking for that sweet balance between growing old gracefully and staying as young as possible.
+I’m sixty-two, and I’m looking for that sweet balance between growing old gracefully and staying as young as possible.

 LOVE THIS.
 I am 43 and getting older like everyone else.
 I have some friends who look great but dress like teenagers – doesn’t work.
 I suspect your humor and thoughtful approach to life will keep you vibrant and young for a long time, regardless of what you wear.